SpyderRex/AutoGPT-for-Android-32-Bit/README.md

 I have not tested any plugins or other features yet, but so far I have gotten the basics to work on Termux for Android.

 Finally, if you have problems installing requirements or getting the program to work, let me know.
 Or do like I often do and use your greatest coding skill: copy and paste the error message into ChatGPT.
+Keep at it until you get everything working on Termux.
+I have it running on my 32 bit system, so if you are having trouble, it probably means some package is missing.